data-engineering-helpers/ks-cheat-sheets/data-processing/sqlmesh/README.md

   [Data Engineering Helpers - Knowledge Sharing - PostgreSQL guide](https://github.com/data-engineering-helpers/ks-cheat-sheets/blob/main/db/postgresql/README.md#sqlmesh-database-and-user),
   there is a section detailing how to create a `sqlmesh` database, a `sqlmesh` schema and the `sqlmesh` user on a local PostgreSQL database

+### Setup of the configuration for the local PostgreSQL to store the state
 * As the `config.yaml` configuration files contain credentials for the PostgreSQL database (even though those credentials are just some samples for local services, some security scanners may bump onto them in GitHub